Opioids

 Drug Name: Fentanyl Hair: Up to 90 days Saliva: Up to 72 hours Urine: Up to 3 days Blood: Up to 12 hours

-Opioids are typically misused in several ways, which contribute to the high potential for addiction and the risk of overdose.
-Misuse of opioids often starts with prescribed medications but can lead to more dangerous practices.
-Common forms of misuse include:
+Opioids are commonly misused in several ways, contributing to their high potential for addiction and the risk of overdose.
+Misuse often begins with prescribed medications but can escalate into more dangerous practices.
+Common forms of opioid misuse include:

 Some individuals may take more of the medication than directed by their healthcare provider to achieve a stronger effect.